Mobile App UI/UX Design Trends We’ll be Seeing a lot in 2021

 People Ignore Design that Ignores People – Frank Chimero

 The message is pretty evident here.
-When it comes to mobile app UI/UX, it is most important to be cohesive, distinctive, and keep evolving, and ALWAYS prioritize your end user.
+When it comes to mobile app UI/UX, it is most important to be cohesive, distinctive, keep evolving, and prioritize your end user.
 A design that respects people will likely be popular with people.
 The above-mentioned made to our list solely because these trends are centered around people.

 At CitrusBits, we have some of the best designers in our arsenal to provide you with the ultimate design experience.
 Looking to get a mobile app designed and developed?
 Ping us here or check out our portfolio to get to know us better.
 Talk to you soon!